How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Should I choose TEF Canada or TCF Canada for my immigration application?

-Both are accepted by IRCC for Express Entry.
-The main practical differences are results timeline (TEF Canada: 1 to 10 business days; TCF Canada: approximately 2 to 3 weeks) and the speaking format (TEF: 2 tasks over 15 minutes; TCF: 3 tasks over 12 minutes).
+Both are accepted identically by IRCC for Express Entry.
+The main practical differences are the results timeline (TEF Canada about 2 to 6 weeks by center; TCF Canada about 15 working days) and the speaking format (TEF: 2 tasks over 15 minutes; TCF: 3 tasks over 12 minutes).

 Next step